acheype/fatercal/README.md

 **Update the docker image of the web application**

-In this example, we want to build the web application image directly on the server in the already existing local repository located in */data/fatercal.git*.
+In this example, we want to build the web application image directly on the server in the already existing local repository located in `/data/fatercal.git`.
 It may have to init the repository before.
 First get the tagged version of the git repository we want to deploy (we choose 2.3.3 for this example) :

     cd /data/fatercal.git/
+    git pull
-    git master 2.3.3
+    git checkout tags/2.3.3

-build the web application docker image

-    docker-compose build

-launch the postgres service (as it's the first startup, it will create the database and the database user)

-    docker-compose up postgres

-launch the webapp service.
-As it's the fist startup, it will create all the tables (the django schema where there is the table managed by django and the public schema with the one managed by the fatercal webapp)

-    docker-compose up webapp

-test the application in development

-After trying in development environement, you can update the docker image in production.

-First, tag the docker image to the version number you want (here, 1.0)

-    docker tag acheype/fatercal-web:latest acheype/fatercal-web:1.0

-Then, upload the image in the dockerhub repository :

-    docker push acheype/fatercal-web:latest
-    docker push acheype/fatercal-web:1.0

-Finally, change the version number of the web application for the production docker image in the ``docker/prod/docker-compose.yml`` file (after 'fatercal-web:' at the fifth line as below)
+Next, make sure you have the tag is updated at the end of the `image` property in the `docker-compose.yml` :

     version: '3'
     services:
-        www:
+        webapp:
             container_name: fatercal-web
-            image: acheype/fatercal-web:1.0
+            image: acheype/fatercal-web:2.3.3
-            ports:
-                - "80:80"
+            build: ./fatercal_apps
+            volumes:
             ...

-Then when you will start again the webapp service in the production environment, the new image will be downloaded before to start :

-    cd docker/prod
+Then, you can build the web application docker image by typing :

+    docker-compose build

+Finally you can tag that the last image available is the version you have just built :

+    docker tag acheype/fatercal-web:2.3.3 acheype/fatercal-web:latest acheype/fatercal-web:latest

+To save the docker image in https://hub.docker.com/ repository, make sure to have an account in the website.
+With the user `acheype` by example, you can save your image by typing :

+    docker push acheype/fatercal-web:2.3.3
+    docker push acheype/fatercal-web:latest

+Then if you want to stop reload the new version in prod, you can simply launch :

+    docker-compose down
     docker-compose up

+**Caution with database updates**

+The django framework and the migration system allow to update the database model with the django migrations.
+These migrations are lauched automatically by the fatercal webapp image at startup (the command `python3 /app/manage.py migrate fatercal` is launched in the `docker-entrypoint.sh` of fatercal-web docker image).

+Nevertheless, the 'historique' tables, associated triggers and the taxref_export materialized view are not included in the django migration.
+If the model update concern these data, you will have to update the database structure manually.
+These changes generally concern the table, function or data types whose scripts are located in the `fatercal_apps/sql_script` directory.

 ## Other usefull commands in production